Levi Ski Resort's carbon handprint - Learn about the 8 most impactful areas of our environmental efforts

 3. FARMED SNOW

 Snow that is stored during the summer, tightly packed under thermal insulation, significantly reduces the amount of water needed for making new snow.
-On the World Cup slope, snow has been preserved for three years in a row now.
-In the 2018/2019 season, the amount of farmed snow was increased from 40,000 cubic meters to 70,000 cubic meters, when snow farming was extended to include the Front Slopes.
+At the World Cup slope, snow has been stored since 2016, when we stored 30,000 cubic meters of snow.

 We have also invested in new energy-saving snow grooming machines.
+We have switched to using biofuels in slope groomers for the 2023-2024 season.
 We use Finland's first hybrid snow grooming machine, PistenBully 600E, with which fuel consumption is reduced by approximately 20%.
-Our four snow grooming machines are equipped with a SnowSat system, that measures the depth of snow and thus, by giving more accurate estimates for snow-making needs, helps reduce fuel consumption and emissions.
+Our four snow grooming machines are equipped with a SnowSat system.
+By measuring snow depth, it is possible to plan and enhance snowmaking and machine operations more effectively.

 5. WASTE SORTING AT THE SKI RESORT